Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The Baylor Plano Complex Joints and Musculoskeletal Tumors Program offers a comprehensive, multidisciplinary approach to diagnosing and treating musculoskeletal disease, including benign and malignant tumors.
+The Baylor Scott & White – Plano Complex Joint and Musculoskeletal Tumor Program offers a comprehensive, multidisciplinary approach to diagnosing and treating musculoskeletal disease, including benign and malignant tumors.

 Patients from across the country with serious conditions affecting bones, joints and soft tissue have turned to the program for help saving and/or restoring their quality of life.
-Baylor Plano is a recognized leader in North Texas for orthopedic care.
+Baylor Scott & White – Plano is a recognized leader in North Texas for orthopedic care.